nasa/DdsJs/README.md

 ## Generating TypeScript Ambient Definitions

-The `dds-js-devkit` package also brings a compiler that produces TypeScript ambient type definitions describing the content of the native add-on it would produce based on an IDL file as input:
+The `dds-js` package also brings a compiler that produces TypeScript ambient type definitions describing the content of the native add-on it would produce based on an IDL file as input:

-    npx ddsjs-idl-types --help
+    npx dds-js-idl-types --help

 Which results in the following help content, describing how the compiler may be invoked

 ```
-ddsjs-idl-types <input-file>
+dds-js-idl-types <input-file>

 Generate TypeScript type descriptions from IDL file.